MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-250.md

 Both of the following solutions work:

- * **Use the default rule** If you use the default large meetings exclusion provided to you in the flow, you will not encounter any issues.
+ * **Use the default rule.** If you use the default large meetings exclusion provided to you in the flow, you will not encounter any issues.
- * **Keep filter value under 250** Meeting exclusion rules can be used in queries.
+ * **Keep filter value under 250.** Meeting exclusion rules can be used in queries.
 To use a custom meeting exclusion rule with particular metrics in queries, you must remove all meetings that have 250 or more attendees.

->[!Note]
+#### Restrictions
-> Depending on which customizations you make in the large-meetings step, you might be able to use this rule only in certain cases, as described here:
+Depending on which customizations you make in the large-meetings step, you might be able to use this rule only in certain cases, as described here:

 If you do any of the following: